wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 : A variable-length integer indicating the number of Timestamp Deltas in the current Timestamp Range.

+  The sum of Timestamp Delta Counts for all Timestamp Ranges in the frame MUST NOT exceed max_receive_timestamps_per_ack as specified in {{negotiation}}.

 Timestamp Deltas:

 : Variable-length integers encoding the receive timestamp for contiguous packets